chopov1/RapidGamePrototyping/ChicaghoulProcess/ProcessJounral.md

 ## Thursday October 12, 2023

-I put on my c# boots and coded a quick trigger system for our game, the idea was to creare a modular system to allow the player to trigger things like openeing doors, jumpscares, and audio files.
+I put on my c# boots and coded a quick trigger system for our game, the idea was to creare a modular system to allow the designer to setup triggers to allow the player to do things like open doors, trigger an object to move accross the screen for a jumpscares and play spooky audio files.

 https://github.com/IAMColumbia/ApocolypseTrain/assets/76492881/b5ed5f4a-94a0-46b7-9798-c818f620307d